abha2510/lifestylestores/README.md

 # Classy Attire

-### This website is clone of https://www.lifestylestores.com/in/en/
+ Classy Attire is clone of https://www.lifestylestores.com/in/en/

+ This is an individual project.Completed in 5 days.

-## This is the Ecommerce website from where we can buy clothes,bags,beauty products.
+ Classy Attire is a Ecommerce website from where we can buy clothes,bags,beauty products.

+Used Techstack here :
+- React,
+- Javascript,
+- Html,
+- CSS,
-## Used Techstack here : React, Javascript,Html,CSS and Chakra UI and Chakra Template for css.
+- Chakra UI and
+- Chakra Template for css.

-## For backnend : json-server
+ For backnend : json-server

+### Step Follow:
+- npm i
-## Step Follow:  1.npm i  , 2.json-server --watch db.json --port 8080  ,  3.npm start
+- json-server --watch db.json --port 8080
+- npm start

 ## Output
 This is an Home Page